 Diabetes affects all aspects of a person’s life and those living with diabetes know all too well the challenges of managing this condition.
 Individuals with diabetes must have knowledge of a wide range of topics including healthy eating, physical activity, coping skills, medication management and reducing the risk of complications.

 While there isn’t a cure yet for diabetes, there are steps you can take to manage your diabetes and sustain a good quality of life.
-These include developing healthy lifestyle habits, taking medicine as prescribed, getting diabetes self-management education and support, and going to appointments with your health care team which should include a Certified Diabetes Educator (CDE).
+These include developing healthy lifestyle habits, taking medicine as prescribed, getting diabetes self-management education and support, and going to appointments with your health care team which should include a Certified Diabetes Care and Education Specialist (CDCES).

-What is a Certified Diabetes Educator or CDE?
+What is a Certified Diabetes Care and Education Specialist or CDCES?

-A CDE is a member of your healthcare team that makes managing your diabetes easier.
-A CDE can help you develop a plan to stay healthy and provide you with the tools and ongoing support needed maintain that lifestyle.
+A CDCES is a member of your healthcare team that makes managing your diabetes easier.
+A CDCES can help you develop a plan to stay healthy and provide you with the tools and ongoing support needed maintain that lifestyle.

-for more information about meeting with an Owensboro Health Certified Diabetes Educator or to discover other upcoming opportunities for diabetes education.
+Call 270-688-4804 for more information about meeting with an Owensboro Health Certified Diabetes Care and Education Specialist or to discover other upcoming opportunities for diabetes education.

 InBalance Diabetes Education Program